maarten-pennings/Lego-Mindstorms/ms4/faq.md

 The LEGO app saves Mindstorms projects as files with the extension `.lms` (LEGO MindStorms presumably).
 This is a binary file format, which is a pity for Python programs.

-However, and lms file turns out to be an archive.
+However, an lms file turns out to be an archive.
 If you have, e.g. [7zip](https://www.7-zip.org/) you can unzip lms files.

 ![Inside the lms file](images/lms.png)